 It can happen that your delay only happens at a halfway point during your trip.
 If for example you booked an Air France ticket Turin-Paris-London, you might arrive in Paris on time, but find out there that your flight to London is delayed by five hours.

 In this case, you do have the right to ask for the reimbursement and to be brought back to your point of departure (Turin) at the earliest opportunity if your original travel plan is no longer relevant due to the delay, for example because you have missed an important business meeting in London.

 Never forget that you should have a good quality travel insurance when taking a flight.
 Incurred costs which might not be covered by the airline under the provisions of EC/261 may be fully covered by your travel insurance.

-Do also note that EC/261 does only apply to denied boarding, delays, cancellations and downgrade of travel class.
+Do also note that EC/261 does only apply to delays, being denied boarding, cancellations and downgrade of travel class.
 Damaged or missing baggage is for example covered by the regulations of the Montreal Convention.
 Air disasters and personal injury are covered by the Warsaw Convention.

 Battling the airline

-Some airlines might be very forthcoming when it comes to their obligations under EU/261, some might be willing but are unable to be of much help due to logistical issues if you are stranded at a faraway airport, while others flat out deny their obligations and try to do every trick in the book to prevent having to pay.
+Some airlines might be very forthcoming when it comes to their obligations under EC/261, while others might be willing but are unable to be of much help due to logistical issues.
+Then there are airlines which will flat out deny they have any obligation and try to do every trick in the book to prevent having to pay out compensation.

-Be sure to prepare for any eventualities and to know what your rights are as an airline passenger.
-Unfortunately there are airlines which will do everything to get out of their EC/261 obligations, which could result in a prolonged fight to claim your compensation and reimbursement of food and hotel costs under the duty of care provision.
+Unfortunately there are airlines which will do everything to get out of their EC/261 obligations, which could result in a prolonged fight to claim your compensation and/or reimbursement of incurred costs.

-1. Guide: EU Rights and Compensation When Denied Boarding
+2. Guide: EU Rights and Compensation When Your Flight is Cancelled

-3. Guide: EU Rights and Compensation When Flight Is Cancelled – coming soon
+4. Guide: EU Rights and Compensation When Your Flight is Rescheduled

-4. Guide: EU Compensation When You Are Downgraded – coming soon
+6. Guide: EU Rights and Compensation When You Are Downgraded

-5. DIY Guide How To Get Airline Compensation Without Involving a Claim Bureau – coming soon
+7. DIY Guide How To Get Airline Compensation Without Involving a Claim Bureau